carloszorro/ride-sharing-sql-analysis/README.md

 - Identified **most popular taxi companies** in Chicago (Nov 2017).
 - Determined top 10 neighborhoods for ride completions.
 - Found clear patterns in **market concentration** (few dominant companies).
 - Hypothesis test revealed whether **rainy weather significantly affects Loop → O’Hare trip duration on Saturdays**.

+Note: The first part of the project (SQL queries execution) was completed on the TripleTen platform.
+This repository includes the Python analysis and hypothesis testing stages.

 ---